Nisarg7324/Nisarg7324.github.io/writeups/dark_web_op.md

 We get many details about the suspect from this image alone.

-* The suspect's country of citizenship is _United States of America_ (mentioned on the passport)
+* The suspect's country of citizenship is `United States of America` (mentioned on the passport)
-* The name of the suspect is _Kestner Richard_ (mentioned in the upper right and lower left corners of the ticket)
+* The name of the suspect is `Kestner Richard` (mentioned in the upper right and lower left corners of the ticket)
-* The flight is from London to New York.
-This implies that the suspect is residing in _London, UK_.
+* The flight is from `London to New York`.
+This implies that the suspect is residing in `London, UK`.

 Another interesting post is where the suspect mentions a seaport.
 The post contains an image of the seaport and information that indicates this seaport was the location where the drug dealing business was and will be carried out.
 The post is shown in the image below.

 ![seaport post](../images/dark_web_op_sbt/seaport_image.png)

 The most recent post of the suspect has a computer screen with a sticky note on it that contains some written details.
-It was posted on _26/10/20XX_.
+It was posted on `26/10/20XX`.
 This post is shown in the image below.

 ![recent post](../images/dark_web_op_sbt/recent_post.png)